Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Computational Experiments

 \subsection{Experiments}

 We have proposed three budget-balanced strategy-proof auctions for ridesharing: UMS, WMS, and $\mathrm{VCG}_s$.
-As the WMS auction was superior to the UMS auction in early experiments, we will consider from now on only the WMS and $\mathrm{VCG}_s$ auctions.
+Also, we described the previously existing budget-balanced auction $\mathrm{VCG}_r$.
+As the WMS auction was superior to the UMS auction in early experiments, we will consider from now on only the WMS, the $\mathrm{VCG}_s$ and the $\mathrm{VCG}_r$ auctions.

-In Section~\ref{section:setting_cost}, we proposed two ways of determining the cost $c_i$ of a passenger, the direct cost or the upper bound cost.
+In Section~\ref{section:setting_cost}, we proposed two ways of determining the reserve price $r_i$ of a passenger, the direct cost or the upper bound cost.
 We run computational experiments to gain empirical insight into the possible auction variants.
-We add to this comparison two non-budget-balanced auctions, the standard social welfare maximizing VCG and the Weighted Minimum Surplus (WMS) with~$c_i = 0$ (Zero Cost) for all $i$ and no feasible trip restriction.
-Table~\ref{table:auctions} presents all tested auctions.
+We add to this comparison two non-budget-balanced auctions, the standard social welfare maximizing VCG and the Weighted Minimum Surplus (WMS) with~${r_i = 0}$~(Zero Cost) for all $i$ and no feasible trip restriction.
+Table~\ref{table:auctions} presents all tested auctions and the name used for them in the experiments results, and Table~\ref{table:properties} summarizes all properties that these auctions have.

 The input instances are generated by uniformly distributing pickup and delivery locations on a rectangular section with about 100 square kilometers of area, centered on the city of São Paulo.
-This real-world map was obtained from the Open Street Map~\cite{OpenStreetMap} database\footnote{Map data copyrighted by OpenStreetMap contributors and available from www.openstreetmap.org.}.
+This real-world map was obtained from the Open Street Map~\cite{OpenStreetMap} database\footnote{Map data copyrighted by OpenStreetMap contributors and available from \texttt{\url{www.openstreetmap.org}}.}.
 The time and distances between locations are calculated using the~OSRM~\cite{luxen-vetter-2011} library.
 The time constraints are that a passenger~$i$ is willing to be picked up for 15 minutes after the driver's departure time $t_0$, so~${k_i = t_0 + 15}$, and is willing to travel for at most twice the time taken in a direct route~$t_{i, i + n}$, so~$l_i = 2t_{i, i + n}$.
-The capacity of the vehicle is fixed at $Q = 3$.
-Bids are calculated as a half-gaussian of the direct distance as in Kamar and Horvitz~\cite{kamar_collaboration_2009} such that $b_i \geq c_i$, with the standard deviation~$\sigma$ varying between instance sets.
-The ILP models were solved using the GUROBI 9 solver, on a Ryzen~5~3600X CPU.
+The capacity of the vehicle is fixed at~$Q = 3$.
+Bids are calculated as a half-gaussian of the direct distance as in Kamar and Horvitz~\cite{kamar_collaboration_2009} such that $b_i \geq r_i$, with the standard deviation~$\sigma$ varying between instance sets.
+To be able to run the exact algorithms in a reasonable time, the maximum number of passengers per trip was set to 3.
+The ILP models were solved using the GUROBI 9 solver, and all implementations\footnote{Code and instances available at \texttt{\url{https://gitlab.com/leoyvens/ridesharing-solver2}}.} were run on a Ryzen~5~3600X CPU.\@